Whatever (Oasis song)

 "Whatever" is a song by the English rock band Oasis.
-Written by the band's lead guitarist, Noel Gallagher, it was released on 19 December 1994 by Creation Records as the band's first non-album single.
-A subsequent out-of-court settlement awarded a co-writing credit to Neil Innes.
+Written by the band's lead guitarist Noel Gallagher, it was released on 19 December 1994 by Creation Records as a non-album single.

-History

-At six minutes and twenty-one seconds, "Whatever" was the longest single the band had released up to that point.
-The song follows an AB structure, which differs from Verse-Chorus, as the main hook occurs at the beginning of the song.
-The song suddenly changes key during the bridge, before returning to the main chord progression of the song, which repeats for a two-and-a-half-minute outro in which, one by one, each instrument cuts out until only the strings are playing.
-Finally, the song ends with an extended, recorded applause track.

-The Christmas single was released in 1994 as a stand-alone single, bridging the gap between Oasis' debut album, Definitely Maybe, and their second album, (What's the Story) Morning Glory?.
-"Whatever" entered the UK Singles Chart at number 3.
 The single was later included on the compilation album Time Flies...
 1994–2009.
 The strings were played by the London Session Orchestra which featured former Electric Light Orchestra violinist Wilfred Gibson.

+Recording

+The song was recorded in a week-long session at Maison Rouge Studios in Chelsea in July 1994; the session also included "Listen Up", "Fade Away", and a demo of "Some Might Say".
+The first two days were spent recording the basic track, with the last day being used to record the string sections.

+Its main chord progression is G–G/F#–Em7–Dsus4–Cadd9–Dsus4–G–Dsus4.

+Release
-The orchestration was arranged by Nick Ingman and Noel Gallagher.

-"Whatever" has sold 600,000 copies in the United Kingdom as of 2017, receiving a platinum certification from the British Phonographic Industry (BPI).
+The Christmas single was released in 1994 as a stand-alone single, bridging the gap between Oasis' debut album, Definitely Maybe, and their second album, (What's the Story) Morning Glory?."Whatever" has sold 600,000 copies in the United Kingdom as of 2017, receiving a platinum certification from the British Phonographic Industry (BPI).
 The song re-entered the UK Singles Chart on 20 June 2010 at number 64, due to the release of Time Flies, and was the first time that it had been available to purchase as a music download.

-The song has been used by Coca-Cola in its 2012 campaign celebrating its 125th anniversary and also in Italian Vodafone commercials.
+The song was used by Coca-Cola in its 2012 campaign celebrating its 125th anniversary.
 It was also used by Asahi Breweries for their Asahi Off beer commercials in Japan.